Due to the bad weather conditions, there may be some delays to deliveries.

 Accessories on Fire Doors must not affect the integrity of a fire door.
 There are products like door viewers for example, that have been fire tested with intumescent that are appropriate for use on such doors.

 Signage for fire door is mandatory and falls under BS 5499-5:2002 Approved Document B. All fire doors must display signs that either read “Fire Door Keep Locked” or “Fire Door Keep Shut” depending on the function of the door.
-There are no performance standards for signage, and they should be face fixed to the fire door.
+There are no performance standards for fire door signage, and they should be face fixed to the fire door.

 Fire Rated Lever Handles